charmed-kubernetes/opa-gatekeeper-operators/opa-manager-operator/README.md

 Note that you may need to unregister a controller if you've killed your VM.
 You can do this with: `juju unregister -y mycluster-localhost`

 ### Edit the Model Configuration
-You can set the configuration of the Spark model by editing the file `config.yaml`.
+You can set the configuration of the OPA model by editing the file `config.yaml`.

 1. `vim config.yaml`